RobertTalbert/calculus/w2021/201-assessment-w2021.md

 - Mastery on 12/16 LT's including at least 3 core
 - M or better on at least 4 AEPs
-- At least 115 points in WeBWorK
+- At least 120 points in WeBWorK
 - Pass at least 16 Daily Preps

 B:

-- Mastery on 12/16 LT's including at least 3 core
+- Mastery on 14/16 LT's including at least 5 core
+- M or better on at least 6 AEPs including at least 2 E's
+- At least 150 points in WeBWorK
+- Pass at least 20 Daily Preps

+C:

+- Mastery on 15/16 LT's including all 6 core
 - M or better on at least 4 AEPs
 - At least 115 points in WeBWorK
 - Pass at least 16 Daily Preps

 ## Second look 2020-12-22 08:46:31